Cuyabeno Amazon Paddling Tour Adventure!

 Exclusive flight or bus back to Quito.

 Note: The tour itinerary above provides a good impression of the daily excursions and activities, but the final itinerary can depend on local, unpredictable circumstances and preferences of the clients in consultation with the guide.
+Check for more information about the Ecuadorian Amazon.

 Inclusive and recommended to bring into the Amazon